Universal Credit is a benefit for working-age people on a low income.

 How you'll be paid

-You will receive your first payment for Universal Credit between five and six weeks after you make your claim.
+You will receive your first payment for Universal Credit between 5 and 6 weeks after you make your claim.

 Then you will receive a payment every month after that.
 This will usually be paid directly your bank account.